Endovascular Repair of an Abdominal Aortic Aneurysm

 Talk with your provider if you need help to stop smoking.

-Let your provider know if you’ve ever had a problem with sedation.
+Let your provider know if you’ve ever had a problem with sedation or anesthesia.

 Tell your provider if you have allergies.